TheVoxSiren/voxsiren.net/.github/PLEASEreadme.md

 # Final note
 This folder contains all my experience with Github Workflow and personally I enjoy using it.
 I believe if users use Github Pages or anything else which Github functions as a code hosing provider.
 Using some of these workflows can improve the site's performance futher which makes everyone happy :).
 You also have my permission to do whatever you wish with these workflows, crediting would be nice.

-# TODO
-Need to be able to use CriticalCSS in Github Workflow so that each webpage contains the critical CSS automatically.
-Should be done in a seperate branch as pages get updated and removing inlline critical css is a pain.
-Doing it in <style> should be possible, but might not work as good as inline.
-As of writing just getting the package to work has proven to be a challange.